 Travel passes and Railcards

-If you get the train to school, college, uni or work it could be worth forking out for a weekly or monthly travel pass.
-It might seem like a lot at the time but you’ll save a fortune!
+If you get the train to school, college, uni or work it could be worth buying a weekly or monthly travel pass.
+It might seem like a lot at the time but it'll be cheaper in the long run!
 Talk to your local travel centre to find out the best deals.

-If you travel regularly to England or Wales, or you’re over 18 you can still get discounts on train travel with a Young Person’s Railcard.
-The Young Person’s Railcard is for 16-25 year olds and full time students.
-It costs £26 a year but it’s worth it if you travel regularly by train.
-You get 1/3 off all train fares across Britain and discounts on days out, hotels and restaurants.
+If you travel regularly to England or Wales, or you’re over 18 you can still get discounts on train travel with a 16-25 Railcard.
+This young person’s railcard is for 16-25 year olds and full time students.
+It costs £30 a year and you get 1/3 off all train fares across Britain and discounts on days out, hotels and restaurants.
 You can apply online, or pick up an application form in your local rail travel office.
 Remember to carry your ticket and your Railcard when you travel.

 Staying Safe on the Train

-British Transport Police is the national police force for the railways, providing a policing service to rail operators, their staff and passengers throughout Scotland England and Wales.
+British Transport Police (BTP) is the national police force for the railways, providing a policing service to rail operators, their staff and passengers throughout Scotland, England and Wales.
 Every day, they police the journeys of over six million passengers in the UK.
-They believe travelling is about more than just getting there.
-It’s about ensuring safety and security all the way.

 Store your luggage securely and keep an eye on it.